Who can participate?

 In order to provide MAT, you will need at DATA Waiver from the DEA.
 This can be done by taking some additional classes and then by applying for the waiver.
 Our team is happy to help you with this process.

-Once you have the DATA Waiver, the U of M addiction specialists are here to help you as you begin providing MAT.
-We are just a call away.
+Once you have the DATA Waiver, the University of Michigan addiction specialists are here to help you as you begin providing MAT.
+We are just a call away at 734-763-9500.

 Can I use MAT in my practice if I don’t want to have addiction treatment be the focus of my practice?